JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

   - txt files are conviently already named correctly if placing here
 - or place along side `plugin.plg` from #4 and rename the `.txt` to `cheats.txt`
 7. Open up BOOTNTR and let it do it's thing.
-- Reminder: if using alongside `Luma3DS with Plugin Loader` then use 3.3!
 8. Load up game
 - if you get a green screen during load then it worked
 - To open CTRPluginFramework menu press `select` once in game